 Martin also advised teams to determine how to ensure redundancy for cloud connectivity and edge devices, in addition to traditional facility components.

 "Most of the problems you see with overall network connectivity usually have to do with WAN variability -- the connection between the cloud and APs, edge, switches and gateways," she added.

-Network integration.
 This phase of wireless network planning helps teams pinpoint end-to-end network visibility and integration needs.
-For example, next-generation APs that support the newest Wi-Fi standard, 802.11ax, require 60 kilowatts of power, but most current Power over Ethernet (PoE) options don't yet support that number, Martin said.
+For example, next-generation APs that support the Wi-Fi standard, 802.11ax, require 60 kilowatts of power, but only newer Power over Ethernet (PoE) standards support that wattage.

-Management.
 The next step is to further examine the management system.
-Consider how your network management platform handles all the different network components, whether it's APs, switches or software-defined WAN management, Martin said.
-The type of management your team chooses will depend on the size of your organization.
-Smaller organizations can work with AP clusters that offer "lower management overheads," while larger organizations would benefit from cloud-based management that provides better scalability and redundancy, she added.
+Consider how a network management platform handles all the different network components, such as APs, switches and software-defined WAN management, Martin said.
+The type of management a team chooses depends on the size of the organization.
+Smaller organizations can work with AP clusters that offer lower management overheads, while larger organizations benefit from cloud-based management that provides better scalability and redundancy.